goOICT/SocialDistance/README.md

 This app can be deployed by an organization made available to be downloaded by individual workers.
 Individuals may opt in to application use and have granular and transparent data and privacy control’s.

 ## Testing Status
 Could incorporate testing status for yourself and last date of testing.
-This can be compared to hostiry of contacts that were not social distanced for users to gain visibility into thier personal risk.
+This can be compared to a history of contacts that were not social distanced for users to gain visibility into thier personal risk.

 ## Self Isolation/Distancing  Clock
 Start day,